-There are situations where a container runtime is not available and cannot be installed.
-In these cases, a step can be executed directly on the host, that is, on the same environment where the popper command is running.
+There are situations when executing a command directly on the host where the popper command is running.
 This is done by making use of the special sh value for the uses attribute.
-This value instructs Popper to execute the command or script given in the runs attribute.
+This value instructs Popper to execute the command or script given in the runs attribute directly on the host.
 For example: